How To Easily Create Awesome Guitar Licks For Your Solos And Improvisations

 By Tom Hess

-Many guitarists struggle to improvise because they allow their hands to outrun their brain.
-Their fingers play faster than their brain can create the next good guitar solo idea.
-Thinking ahead when improvising and making the best musical choices becomes hard...
+Problem #2: Allowing your hands to outrun your brain.
+This means your hands play faster than your brain can create the next guitar solo idea.
+Thinking ahead when improvising and make the best musical choices becomes hard...
 Sound familiar?

 Here is a secret most guitar players do not know:

 Becoming a better improviser is NOT about thinking faster.
 It’s about:

 Giving yourself more time to think during your guitar solo.
 (You can do this even when playing fast.)

 - Reduce the number of things you think about.
 This helps you make the best musical choices in your guitar solo and express yourself fully.

 Use these tips to improvise better guitar solos: